thatbruh8080/blue-bakas-from-outer-space/README.md

 If you'd wanna play it yourself directly on the browser it's right here: https://webmsx.org/?MACHINE=MSX1&SCREEN_FILTER_MODE=1&SCREEN_CRT_SCANLINES=0&ROM=https://raw.githubusercontent.com/thatbruh8080/blue-bakas-from-outer-space/main/emul/rom/bluebakas.rom

-Likewise you can get to the "emul" folder if you'd wanna download it
+Likewise you can get to the "emul" folder and then the folder named "rom" if you'd wanna download it

 # Controls:
 **Q, A and Z** for the cannons on the left respectively from top to bottom